The Honors College

 Admission to the Honors College is based on a holistic review of each student's academic performance as well as any other information included in the general application, such as rigor of coursework, standardized test scores, class rank, essay response, teacher recommendations, outstanding leadership, and commitment to community service.
 Space is limited in each class, and admissions criteria may vary according to the applicant pool in any given year.

 Admission to the Honors College requires an application and is open to both incoming first-year and transfer students.
+Students who were not initially admitted to the Honors College may apply after their first semester if they meet the eligibility criteria.

 Policies

-Continuation in Honors
+Continuation in Honors College

-A student whose GPA falls below 2.00 (1.80 in the first or second semester) will be placed on academic warning and may be ineligible to continue in the Honors College.
-Students are required to take and pass with a grade of "C" or higher either HNRS 110 Principles of Research and Inquiry or HNRS 302 Principles of Research and Inquiry for Transfer Students in their first semester in the Honors College to maintain their Honors College status.
+Students are required to take and pass with a grade of "C" or higher either HNRS 110 Principles of Research and Inquiry or HNRS 310 Principles of Research and Inquiry for Upper-Level Students in their first year in the Honors College to maintain their Honors College status.
+Students are provided one additional attempt (dependent on their timeline and enrollment).
+If unsuccessful in their second attempt, students will be ineligible to continue in the Honors College.

-Transfer of Honors Credits
+Transfer of Honors College Credits

 Honors Curriculum